Cervix Cancer Assessment

 South America has the highest incidence of cervical cancer.

 Muslim women have a relatively low occurrence of this condition.

-Cervical cancer is caused by an infective virus called Human
+Cancer of the cervix is caused by an infective virus called Human

 Papilloma Virus.
 There are nearly 100 different types of this

 virus but only some are associated with cervical cancer.
 It